-I do know Sir Arvi well enough to know that he is so modest that, sitting there in the front row, he will feel uncomfortable at being described in such glowing terms.
-My only comment to that is, "the true story of Sir Arvi Parbo needs no embellishment".
+I do know Sir Arvi well enough to know that he is so modest that he will feel uncomfortable at being described in such glowing terms and my only comment is "that's too bad."

-I too am very humble but very proud to be standing in front of a bunch of mates to honour Sir Arvi's contribution to our industry.
+I too am very humble and very proud to be standing in front of a bunch of mates and honouring Sir Arvi's contribution to our industry.

-In the brief time we have today, we'll cover these four items:
+In the brief time today we'll cover these items.

-- 1. Sir Arvi Parbo-the man and the legend.
+- 1. Sir Arvi Parbo the man and the legend.

-- 2. The Language of leadership.
+- 2. The Language of Leadership.

 - 3. Today's financial settings.

-- 4. AMEC-'rising to the challenge'.
+- 4. AMEC "rising to the challenge".